UConn to pay $17 million to leave AAC next summer for Big East

 STORRS – UConn’s days in the American Athletic Conference are numbered.

-Sources confirm to FOX61 the University of Connecticut will pay an exit fee of $17 million and will leave the American Athletic Conference next summer to return to the Big East Conference.
+The University of Connecticut will pay an exit fee of $17 million and will leave the American Athletic Conference next summer to return to the Big East Conference.
+The conference voted to terminate UConn’s membership, effective July 1st, 2020.

 Big East and university officials announced in June UConn would be rejoining their former conference after leaving to join the AAC in 2013.